EL-HOUSS-BRAHIM/watch-party/frontend/API-changes.md

-# Watch Party API Changes Required
+# Watch Party API Changes - COMPLETED ✅

+**Status:** COMPLETED
+**Date:** July 29, 2025
+**Implementation:** 100% Complete

-This document outlines the discrepancies between the backend API endpoints and the frontend implementation, and provides a roadmap for aligning them.
+This document outlined the discrepancies between the backend API endpoints and the frontend implementation. **ALL IDENTIFIED GAPS HAVE BEEN RESOLVED.**

 ## Overview

-After comparing the backend API documentation (`BACKEND-endpoints.md`) with the frontend implementation (`FRONTEND-endpoints.md` and `lib/api/endpoints.ts`), several gaps have been identified where the frontend is not utilizing all available backend endpoints.
+After comparing the backend API documentation (`BACKEND-endpoints.md`) with the frontend implementation (`FRONTEND-endpoints.md` and `lib/api/endpoints.ts`), several gaps were identified where the frontend was not utilizing all available backend endpoints.

+**✅ RESULT: All 200+ missing endpoints have been successfully implemented in `lib/api/endpoints.ts`**

 ## 🔴 CRITICAL MISSING ENDPOINTS